 Where the Funds Go

-Funds raised through The Ride For Roswell support the cutting-edge research and patient care programs that benefit the 31,000 patients who turn to Roswell Park for hope.
+Funds raised through The Ride For Roswell support the cutting-edge research and patient care programs that benefit the nearly 34,000 patients who turn to Roswell Park for hope each year.
 Donations are further used to improve the patient and family experience, support new clinical treatments and procedures and educate the next generation of cancer scientists and clinicians.

 Since 1996, The Ride For Roswell has made an incredible impact on cancer care at Roswell Park.
 In 2016 alone, funds raised by supporters like you allowed the Roswell Park Alliance Foundation to fund 26 cutting-edge research studies and 24 compassionate, innovative patient-care programs.
 But, until we no longer fear a cancer diagnosis, there is still more work to be done and progress to be made.

 Money raised through The 2017 Ride For Roswell will help support some of the greatest and most critical needs at Roswell Park, including the following research studies and patient-centered initiatives that are some of the highest priorities of the Institute.